gitlabhq/gitlab-runner/docs/executors/docker.md

 This pull policy will definitely not work if you need to use locally stored images.
 In this case, the Runner will skip the local copy of the image and try to pull it from the remote registry.
-If the image was build locally and doesn't exist in any public registry (and especially in the default Docker registry), the build will fail with:
+If the image was built locally and doesn't exist in any public registry (and especially in the default Docker registry), the build will fail with: